Serving all people by providing personalized health and wellness through exemplary care, education and research.

 You may think of heart disease as a problem for adults, not for your young children.
-But diet and exercise habits started in childhood can begin a lifetime of heart health . . . or a lifetime of heart damage.
+But, the CDC says obesity affects 1 out of every 6 U.S. children.
+Diet and exercise habits started in childhood can begin a lifetime of heart health . . . or a lifetime of heart damage.

-Some of the causes of adult heart disease that begin in childhood and can be prevented are:
+Some of the causes of adult heart disease that start in childhood and can be prevented are:

 Buildup of plaque (or fat deposits) in the arteries

 Unhealthy changes in cholesterol levels

 Although it’s true that heart disease risk can run in families, a healthy diet can help every child reduce heart disease risk.
 If heart disease does run in your family, talk with your child’s healthcare provider about whether to have his or her cholesterol and blood pressure measured regularly, in addition to watching weight.

 A balanced diet is important for children and teens, not just to prevent heart disease, but also to encourage healthy growth and development.
 A diet that prevents heart disease contains two important parts.
 The first is keeping daily calories at the right level.
 Eating too many calories can cause weight gain.
 This is hard on the heart.
 The second is limiting fat.
 The USDA recommends that children limit the amount of fats — especially saturated fats — that they eat.
 Saturated fat is solid at room temperature.

 Here are guidelines for creating a heart-healthy childhood diet:

 Breastfeed infants as long as possible.
 Aim for a full year, even as you introduce solid foods.